Weather-OS/WineGDK/README.md

 You're allowed to derive, redistribute and reimplement my code at will,
 without any attributions.
 **THIS ONLY APPLIES TO THE CODE I HAVE WRITTEN, NOT THE REST OF WINE'S PROJECT!**

+**ADDITIONAL NOTES**:
+- Code authored by "Olivia Ryan" is not covered by this clause.
+- [Xodus](<https://github.com/xodus-gaming/xodus>) interopability is not upstream safe.
+Please refrain from pushing changes that include any part of this feature upstream.
+  - This includes all code that run within the `xodus` wine debug channel.

 ## INTRODUCTION